yihong-chen/ReFactorGNN/README.md

 Official demo code for implementing the ReFactor GNN.
 We suggest you start with `refactorgnn_demo_sgd_noreg.py`, the very basic version of ReFactorGNN.
 Then go to `refactorgnn_demo_sgd.py`, which adds the N3 regularizer.
 Finally, check out the one induced by AdaGrad rather than SGD `refactorgnn_demo_adagrad.py`, which empirically perform better for muliti-relational link prediction tasks.
 Refer to our [paper](https://arxiv.org/abs/2207.09980) for more details.

+The full code for the experiments can be found in this [repo](https://github.com/yihong-chen/scalable-gpt-gnn/).
+Use with caution as it is highly customized.
+Create an issue if you need help running the code.
+At the same time, a simplified implementation can be using my recent work on [active forgetting](https://arxiv.org/abs/2307.01163).

 If you find the code useful, please cite us by
 ```
 @inproceedings{chen2022refactor,